LumenRadio/miramesh-zephyr-network-example/README.md

 ### Propagating the installed firmware with Miramesh's built in firmware transfer

-The firmware installed with nrfjprog can be further propagated to other devices in the network using Miramesh's firmware transfer method.

 To enable the firmware transfer, the following config needs to be added to prj.conf: `CONFIG_MIRA_FOTA_INIT=y`.

-Then the firmware has to be installed on the root and the root will then propagate the firmware to the rest of the nodes in the network.
+The updated firmware has to be installed locally on the root.
+The root will then propagate the firmware to the rest of the nodes in the network.

 ## Common problems